digitalave/digitalave-old-website-2023-07-06/_posts/2021-04-16-How-To-Setup-Jenkins-On-Kubernetes.md

 comments: true
 ---

-# How to Create a Dynamically Scalable Jenkins Master-Slave Setup on Kubernetes Cluster
+# How to Setup Jenkins on Kubernetes with Scalable Master Slave Setup

 Jenkins is the most commonly used and popular open-source CI/CD tool used by many famous companies worldwide.
 We don't need to have a second thought of it since the biggest companies like Facebook, Udemy, NetFlix, LinkedIn and many more companies using Jenkins with confidence.